Success for Survivors Scholarship

 You can change a life.
 Make a tax-deductible donation to the Success For Survivors Scholarship fund today.

-The Success for Survivors Scholarship application deadline was February 2, 2018!
-Last year’s application can be found here.
-Completed applications were sent to GFWC headquarters at:
+The Success for Survivors Scholarship application is now open!
+Completed applications will be sent to GFWC headquarters at:

 Attn: Success for Survivors Scholarship